ndench/ndench.github.io/_posts/2018-08-19-my-journey-with-terraform-part-3.md

 * it's easily repeatable
 * it serves as up to date documentation
 * it dramatically sped up the process of creating new servers

-TODO: removing stress and human errors.
-TODO: when I come back to it months later, or when someone else needs to make changes
+* decreases stress and human errors

 ## What's next?